 Anyone or more of the following visual clues can indicate a concussion:

 - Dazed, blank or vacant look

-- Lying motionless on ground/slow to get up
+- Lying motionless on the ground/slow to get up

 - Unsteady on feet/balance problems or falling over/incoordination